juliancwirko/react-s-alert/README.md

 require('react-s-alert/dist/s-alert-css-effects/stackslide.css');
 ```

-You can also copy the files and include it in other way in your app.
+You can also copy the files and include it another way in your app.
 It depends on your workflow.

 **If you are using CSS Modules for now you need to import these files globally.** (You can check the demo website Webpack config file).

 ### 4. Place sAlert component in you main app component

-You need to place main sAlert container.
+You need to place the main sAlert container.
 The best place for it is at the end of your main app component.
 For Example:

 ```javascript
 import React from 'react';